emjeepee/Northcoders-GDPR-obfuscation-project/README.md

 ## Description <br>
 This project creates Python library obf_lib that will
- - search through a .csv file at a given path for personally identifiable information (PII) stored under given fields
+ - search through a .csv file for personally identifiable information (PII) stored under given fields.
+The file must exist uner a known key in an Amazon Web Services (AWS) S3 bucket
  - obfuscate that data
  - return the changed contents of the file in the form of a byte stream. <br> <br> <br>
 The calling procedure will supply function obfuscate() of library obf_lib with a json string that has two keys: "file_to_obfuscate" and "pii_fields". <br>